Download your Free Guide

 Maximum Tolerated Dose is a documentary by filmmaker Karol Orzechowski.

-Through interviews and never before seen footage, we are shown exactly what level of cruelty and hell these animals go through.
+Through interviews and never before seen footage, we are shown the level of cruelty these animals go through.

 It's as eye-opening as it is shocking, and the large proportion of the testing and data that is ultimately unusable, not fit for purpose, or just pointless is heartbreaking.

-It is amazing to see how it affects them and their day to day lives.
-It's a hand-held journey into how easy and right it is to make the switch.
+It's a hand-held journey into how easy it is to make the switch.
 We also get to see the amazing benefits of plant based diet.

-It's the most honest and succinct look at the vegan journey and is a definite recommendation for those that are curious about the plant-based diet but don't know if they could do it.
+It's the most honest look at the vegan journey and is recommended for those that are curious about the plant-based diet.

-Okja has to be at the top of this list because it enjoys award-winning mainstream success that challenges the idea of animal products for consumption through and through.
+Okja award-winning mainstream success challenges the idea of animal products for consumption.

-It has career-best performances from both Tilda Swinton and Jake Gyllenhaal as eccentric but callous characters representing the deliberate and misguided cruelty we visit upon animals in the real world.
+Its career-best performances from both Tilda Swinton and Jake Gyllenhaal represent the deliberate and misguided cruelty animals face in the real world.

-The 2017 Netflix film has received critical acclaim and a cult following for being the first "vegan action movie" and is also responsible for turning director Bong Joon Ho vegan himself.
+It has received a cult following for being the first "vegan action movie" and is responsible for turning director Bong Joon Ho vegan himself.

 Where to watch: The film can be streamed on Netflix